Undergraduate research positions

 Graduate Research Assistant

-Currently, we are looking to recruit one graduate student to join our group.
+Currently, we are looking to recruit two graduate student to join our group.
 If interested, please contact Taritree for more information.
 The student will help construct the SBND liquid argon detector at Fermi National Lab and complete a small project for the future Deep Underground Neutrino Experiment, DUNE.
 There will also be a large component of investigating how to use the latest deep learning techniques to understand particle interactions in our detector.
 Though plans can (and often) change, the thesis will be completed either with data from SBND or from MicroBooNE.
 MicroBooNE has is already taken most of its data, while SBND will start to take data late 2019/early 2020.
 Topics include understanding neutrino-nucleus interactions and searches for beyond standard model signatures.

 Unfortunately, we are not currently looking to fill such a position at this time.